genicsblog/genicsblog.com/_drafts/kotlin-multidimensional-2d-3d-etc-array-initialization.md

 author: gouravkhunger
 ---

 At some point of time, we all have worked with arrays.
 It is a useful data structure to store multiple values of the same type in a single variable.
-Complex usage of arrays includes storing data in a 2D, 3D, or other multidimensional arrays, that allows us to store data like matrices, grids, and cubes.
+Complex usage of arrays includes storing data in 2D, 3D, or other multidimensional arrays.
+This allows us to represent things like matrices, grids, and cubes effectively.

 In this tutorial, we will specifically focus on declaring, initializing and using 2D, 3D, and other multidimensional arrays in the Kotlin programming language.